gasolin/foxbox/README.md

 To learn more about Firefox OS development, check [Hacking Gaia](https://developer.mozilla.org/en-US/Firefox_OS/Developing_Gaia) on MDN as an online reference, or check the ebook [Gaia from above](https://leanpub.com/gaiafromabove) (co-authored by foxbox creator).

 ## Community

+FoxBox project's goal is to try any approach that make new user can do as less as possible to start the FirefoxOS development.

+Welcome to update instructions or promote foxbox to other contributors.

 * [Issue list](https://github.com/gasolin/foxbox/issues?state=open)